alan-hicks/django-dmarc/docs/index.rst

 By defining and implementing a DMARC policy, an organization can help combat phishing, protect users and their reputation.

-At beta stage, the application is stable, with most efforts on improving usability and documentation.
+This project is stable, with most efforts on improving usability and documentation.

 Choosing Django was an easy choice as it offers an easily built import mechanism and transformation from xml to database through to presentation.

-Although it has options for importing either xml or email files, zero maintenance is achieved by fully automating import of feedback and reports.
+Although there are options for importing either xml or email files, zero maintenance is achieved by fully automating import of feedback and reports.

 Copyright